mofanv/ButtonKit/README.md

 ## Configuring the Library

+- Clone this Library by Open in GitHub Desktop

 - Create an app/libs directory inside your project and copy the generated ButtonKit/build/outputs/aar/SensingKitLib-release.aar (or the equivalent debug) file there.

 - Edit your app/build.gradle file and add a flatDir entry within **android{}** as shown bellow: